nachocaru/xaprb.com/content/blog/2006-01-02-tables-and-data-part-1.md

 <pre>&lt;tr&gt;&lt;td&gt;2005-01-05&lt;/td&gt;&lt;td&gt;-82.58&lt;/td&gt;&lt;/tr&gt;</pre>

 I used standard formats for the data.
-The dates are in ISO8601 standard format, and the numbers are just plain&#8230; numbers.
+The dates are in ISO8601 standard format, and the numbers are just plain... numbers.
 No fanciness here.
 That's intentional, because I want it to be easy for a program to use in a future article (you'll see, it will get pretty complex).

 ### First steps: formatting, type vs. value